Ben 10 (2005 TV series): Development

 Ben 10 was created by Man of Action and was produced by Cartoon Network Studios.
 Man of Action is a group consisting of comic book creators Duncan Rouleau, Joe Casey, Joe Kelly, and Steven T. Seagle.
 The group worked on Ben 10's concept roughly 3 years before Cartoon Network picked up the series.
 Dave Johnson designed the first two seasons of the show.

-In the early 2000s, Man of Action (writer collective composed of comic book creators Duncan Rouleau, Joe Casey, Joe Kelly, and Steven T. Seagle) was hired by Cartoon Network Studios to create an action animated show.
+In the early 2000s, Man of Action was hired by Cartoon Network Studios to create an action animated show.
 They pitched twenty different ideas in twenty minutes, with each being a minute long.
 The eighth pitch, one about a boy named Ben 10 with the ability to change between 10 transformations, ended up being chosen.
 It was pitched to Cartoon Network in 2002 and during pre-production phases, the title went through several revisions, including Force 10 and Ben to the Tenth.
 The pitch in its earliest stages featured Ben Tennyson wielding a device known as the "Megawhat" that would transform him into alternate versions of himself around the multiverse.
 Around this time, the working title was Ben^{10}, before the final title was decided to be Ben 10.

 Early on in development, it was decided that a villain would be within the Omnitrix.
 After Ghostfreak was created the creators added dialogue into the first season to hint to the audience that there was something more to the character.
 Originally Cannonbolt, the 11th alien transformation in the series, was going to be in the original set of aliens, but was replaced with Ghostfreak.

 When doing test animations for the series the first alien transformation to be tested was Four Arms.
 It was the most popular transformation out of all the aliens for "Man of Action".
 Many of the unused designs for Upchuck were recycled in the episode "Ben 10,000" as two of Ben's aliens "Spitter" and "Articguana", and as villain Sploot.

 Steven E. Gordon worked on an early version of the show.
 His concept work reveals that Ben Tennyson was originally going to be a red-headed young boy.
 Gordon also has early designs of the Omnitrix which look more like a watch than the final version, as well as different designs and names for the alien transformations.
 Some of the early names for the transformations were "StrongGuy", "Inferno", "RazorJaws", "Dragonfly", "Plantguy", and "Digger".
 Some of the early designs for the aliens are more human and superheroic, similar to Dial H for Hero.

 Sunmin Image Pictures, Dong Woo Animation and Lotto Animation, Inc. contributed some of the animation for this series.